-The revenues generated from the leases on the UHS hospital facilities accounted for approximately 54% and 52% of our consolidated revenue for the three months ended March 31, 2010 and 2009, respectively.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 99%, the leases on the UHS hospital facilities accounted for approximately 20% and 21% of the combined consolidated and unconsolidated revenue for the three month periods ended March 31, 2010 and 2009, respectively.
+The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 54% and 51% of our consolidated revenue for the three months ended June 30, 2010 and 2009, respectively, and 54% and 52% for the six months ended June 30, 2010 and 2009, respectively.
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 99%, the leases on the UHS hospital facilities accounted for approximately 19% and 20% of the combined consolidated and unconsolidated revenue for the three month periods ended June 30, 2010 and 2009, respectively, and 19% and 20% for the six months ended June 30, 2010 and 2009, respectively.
 In addition, twelve medical office buildings ("MOBs"), owned by an LLC in which we hold various non-controlling equity interests, include or will include tenants which are subsidiaries of UHS.

 Pursuant to the Master Lease Document by and among us and certain subsidiaries of UHS, dated December 24, 1986 (the "Master Lease"), which governs the leases of all hospital properties with subsidiaries of UHS, UHS has the option to renew the leases at the lease terms described below by providing notice to us at least 90 days prior to the termination of the then current term.
 In addition, UHS has rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.
 UHS also has the right to purchase the respective leased facilities at the end of the lease terms or any renewal terms at the appraised fair market value.
-In addition, the Master Lease, as amended during 2006, includes a change of control provision whereby UHS has the right, upon one month's notice should a change of control of the Trust occur, to purchase any or all of the four leased hospital properties at their appraised fair market value.
+In addition, the Master Lease, as amended during 2006, includes a change of control provision whereby UHS has the right, upon one month's notice should a change of control of the Trust occur, to purchase any or all of the four leased hospital properties listed below at their appraised fair market value.